aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

 ## REST vs. the Rest
 This section briefly compares the REST web service architecture with the most popular alternatives, presenting the advantages and drawbacks of each approach.

+It is worth noting that this comparison is not formally correct, since REST is an architectural style, while both SOAP and (XML-)RPC are information exchange protocols.
+For the sake of simplicity, we will be using the protocol name to also reference an architectural style that uses the protocol.

 ### SOAP
 SOAP (Simple Object Access Protocol) is an information exchange protocol designed in 1998 at Microsoft.
 It reached the W3C recommendation status in 2003, thus becoming a standard.